stefanbogdanov1c/realmstead/README.md

 First off, after cloning this repo, run `npm install` to install all dependencies needed to run the Angular application.
 After that, use `npm start` to run it.
 To use the app properly, You must also turn on the API.
 Go into the `api/` directory, and run the command `nodemon .\index.js`.

+### Developing

+Every feature must be done in a pull request.
+First off, pull all changes from the master branch, and after developing, the changelog must be updated.
+After that, all of the changes must be squashed and merged.